 For this week’s lab, we started in the classroom, going over some of the methods we would be using in the field.
 We went over mapping, feature recording, methods of photography, cleaning and site clearance, and geophysical survey.
 We then went out into the arb, going back to the quarry site that we had located during the second week.
 We divided into groups with some members of the class mapping out the space, some dividing up the area into grids, and some that went into the grids and surveyed the area, looking for artifacts.
 I was responsible for surveying three grids, those being K11, J12 and J13, along with my partner Bee.

 K11 was the first one that we surveyed, and we found a large amount of glass, 35 pieces to be exact!
 They all appeared to be from the same bottle, and so we made sure to take all of the pieces we found in the hopes of being able to reconstruct, or at least partially reconstruct this bottle.
+In addition to this, we also found a small metal piece that appeared to be the top of a beer can.
 The other two survey units that we examined were situated on the side of a steep hill, making it difficult to survey the area.
 We did not find anything in these units, which is probably because there were

 It was interesting to examine this area, as it certainly appears that there has been human interaction there.
 From what we have seen so far, it seems that the area has been the site of some social gatherings and parties, but it will be interesting to continue to observe this area and what else we can gain from this site.